-Recreational vehicles (RVs) like motorhomes and trailers are popular choices for people looking to travel in the comfort of their own vehicle.
+Recreational vehicles (RVs) like motorhomes and travel trailers are popular choices for people looking to travel in the comfort of their own vehicle.

-Nowadays the selection of motorhomes and trailers available are endless, so it’s important to choose the insurance rating that is best suited to your specific recreational vehicle.
+Nowadays the selection of motorhomes and travel trailers available are endless, so it’s important to choose the insurance rating that is best suited to your specific recreational vehicle.
 See below for types of motorhome insurance and trailer insurance we provide, as well as discounts and additional rating available.

 Motorhomes are a self-propelled vehicle, specifically designed and manufactured to include living accommodations for the purpose of recreational travel.